mattfaraday/vn007/README.md

 ## Disclaimer/Warning:

 The stuff on this page can brick your modem if you don't follow it exactly.

-You might even brick it all even if you do follow it perfectly.
+You might even brick it if you do follow it exactly.

-But I am not responsible for what you do to your modem.
+I am not responsible for what you do to your modem.
-Have fun.

 ## Android app
 [Unicom manager](/android)